digital-land/specification/content/dataset/listed-building.md

 Listed building status protects buildings that are of special architectural and historic interest.

-There are three grades of listing:
+There are 3 grades of listing:

 -   grade I buildings are of exceptional interest